hectorRperez/Algorithmic-thinking/linkedlists.md

 }
 ```

-That's i + 1 steps down our linked list to get to the iith node (we made our function zero-based to match indices in arrays).**So linked lists have O(i)-time lookups.** Much slower than the O(1)-time lookups for arrays and dynamic arrays.
+That's i + 1 steps down our linked list to get to the iith node (we made our function zero-based to match indices in arrays).
+So linked lists have O(i)-time lookups.
+Much slower than the O(1)-time lookups for arrays and dynamic arrays.

-Not only that **walking down a linked list is not cache-friendly**.
+Not only that—**walking down a linked list is not cache-friendly**.
 Because the next node could be anywhere in memory, we don't get any benefit from the processor cache.
 This means lookups in a linked list are even slower.

 So the tradeoff with linked lists is they have faster prepends and faster appends than dynamic arrays, but they have slower lookups.